apache/rya/extras/rya.manual/src/site/markdown/indexing.md

 The SPARQL Integration uses GeoSPARQL for storage and query.

 ##### GeoMesa Data Model
-OpenGIS spatial features model
+GeoMesa use the OpenGIS spatial features model.
+Geo Features:
+  - points
+  - lines
-Features: points, lines, polygons
+  - polygons

 For example: Fire hydrant, river, political boundaries.

 Features may have Attributes: Strings, numbers, and others.
 For example: color, river flow rate, political state name.

 GeoTools provides the DataStore interfaces and tools.

 Submit Queries using GeoTools Filters (API: Filter Factory) translated from SPARQL filters.
 This is expressed using *Extended Common Query Language (ECQL)*